WoolwichWeb/joomla-on-platformsh/README.md

 This guide and template should get you started running Joomla!
 4 on Platform.sh.

 This template is maintained by [Woolwich Web Works](https://www.woolwichweb.works).
-We normally work with Drupal, Haskell, and PureScript; so if you need your Joomla! site converted to Drupal, or would like to work with us on other Web projects, [get in touch!](https://www.woolwichweb.works/contact)
+We specialise in Web technologies like: Drupal (and other Symfony based frameworks), Haskell, PureScript, and CSS.

 This template is unofficial and not supported or endorsed by the Joomla! project.